nmarum/canadadefencespending/README.md

 wrangling_DND_contracts.R is a data import and wrangling script that creates a DND contract database for analysis.

-DND_contract_analysis.RMD is the R markdown of an exploratory analysis of DND contract data from 2010 to early 2020.
+DND_contract_analysis.RMD is the R markdown of an exploratory analysis of DND contract data from 2010 to Sept 2020.

 DND_contract_analysis.pdf is the PDF version of the markdown document.
 I will look to update the analysis from time to time.
+(Latest update in Nov 2020.)